 By 1950, Standard managing director Sir John Black was keen to add an MG-style sports car to the line.
 After a failed attempt to buy Morgan, Standard-Triumph developed its own in-house design, the Triumph TR2.
 Introduced in Geneva in early 1953, the TR2 was an eccentric-looking but rugged roadster powered by a well-massaged version of Standard’s big four.
 The TR2 was somewhat more expensive than an MG TF, but a good deal faster, capable of perhaps 103 mph (165 km/h) in stock form.
 With muscular performance and a reasonable price, the TR2 and its TR3 and TR3A successors found many fans in the U.K. and abroad.

 Nonetheless, by 1960, Standard-Triumph’s finances were shaky, overextended by new model development costs and recent expansions, including additional assembly facilities in Canley and a new factory in Speke, in southeastern Liverpool.
-A sudden drop in export sales forced massive layoffs and production cuts, and so in December, the board agreed to a merger with a better-funded partner, truck and bus manufacturer Leyland Motors.
+A sudden drop in export sales forced massive layoffs and production cuts, so in December, the board agreed to a merger with a better-funded partner: truck and bus manufacturer Leyland Motors.
 The merger was initially quite cordial, but as Standard-Triumph’s losses continued to mount, the new owners began to exert greater control.
-In August 1961, Leyland dismissed most of Standard-Triumph’s directors and sacked hundreds of senior executives, replacing them with Leyland people like Donald Stokes, who would be appointed Standard-Triumph managing director in 1963.
+In August 1961, Leyland sacked hundreds of Standard-Triumph’s senior executives and replaced them with Leyland people like Donald Stokes, who would be appointed Standard-Triumph managing director in 1963.